Concordium/concordium.github.io/source/mainnet/net/guides/baker-pool.rst

 If you are running a baker pool, you are responsible for managing your pool to maximize returns, both for yourself and those who have delegated stake to your pool.

 To help potential delegators with their choice, it is a good idea to create a site with information and add this URL to your baker pool configuration.
-This information is published on :ref:`CCD Scan<bakers-view>` so that potential delegators can read about the pool and understand your goals.
+This information is published on :ref:`CCD Scan<home-screen-baker>` so that potential delegators can read about the pool and understand your goals.
 Having a URL on your baker pool configuration is not required.

 Besides the recommendations for bakers listed above, you should subscribe to the `Mainnet status page <https://status.mainnet.concordium.software/>`_ and the `release information on Discourse <https://support.concordium.software/c/releases/9>`_ to stay informed about updates and changes that may affect you as a baker.